Weekly Shale Drilling Permits for PA, OH, WV: Aug 16-22

 Last week both Pennsylvania and West Virginia issued permits to drill new shale wells.
-Ohio remained skunked for a fourth week in a row.
-PA issued 30 new shale permits–one of the highest weekly tallies we’ve seen.
-PA’s permits were issued for wells on 11 pads, meaning there were a number of multi-well permits issued.
+Ohio remained skunked for a fifth week in a row.
+PA issued 18 new shale permits, mainly in the western part of the state (a few in the northeast).
 WV issued 7 new shale permits, all of them for the same pad being drilled by EQT in Wetzel County.
+This is the second week in a row EQT scored all of WV’s new permits, and the second week in a row they were all in Wetzel County.

 This Wednesday the radicals of “Protect PT” (Penn Township)–a group funded with shadowy Big Green money–will try to convince the Democrats sitting on Pennsylvania’s Supreme Court to overturn legal and safe shale drilling at well pads in Penn Township (Westmoreland County, PA).
 Olympus Energy (formerly Huntley & Huntley) previously submitted plans to drill multiple wells on two new well pads in the township.
 The Zoning Hearing Board approved the plans.